PublicNTP/website/README.md

 After the page is complete, it is very important to add the path of the route to the staticRoutes.js file found in the root of the project.
 If the path is not added, it will not be available in the static version of the site.

 To add a blog post, DO NOT add the path to the staticRoutes.js file.
 To edit or add a new blog post, simply use the /data/posts.json file.
-Follow the existing formatting of the posts.json exaclty, the json must have no errors.
+Follow the existing formatting of the posts.json exactly, the json must have no errors.

 After all of the content looks correct, it is time to start the build process.

 Step 1:

-  Make sure the app is not currenly running through pm2 or any node process (`pm2 status` will show all processes with pm2)
+  Make sure the app is not currently running through pm2 or any node process (`pm2 status` will show all processes with pm2)

 Step 2:
   In the `/home/boblad/website` directory run `gulp gather`.
 This command will start an instance of the dynamic app and scrape each path of the site and dump its contents in the dist folder creating a static version of the site.
-It is imperitve that there are no errors with this command.
+It is imperative that there are no errors with this command.
 Check the logs for errors.
 You will then need to kill the app with control-c.

 Step 3:

   If there are no errors in step 2, view the static app at webdev.publicntp.org.